kubeflow/website/content/en/docs/azure/azureEndtoEnd.md

 1. Go to [the Azure portal](https://portal.azure.com) and click on your resource group.
 2. Select the **add a new resource** option.
-3. Search for **Machine Learning Studio Workspace** and use the default options, taking note of the name you decide for it.
+3. Search for **Machine Learning** and use the default options, taking note of the name you decide for it.

 <img src="/docs/azure/images/creatingWS.PNG"
     alt="Creating a Workspace"